Public Services Card

 Do I need a PSC to renew a passport?

-People applying to renew their passport will not need a PSC unless they their previous passport was issued prior to 2005 and it has since been reported as lost, stolen or damaged.
+People applying to renew their passport will not need a PSC unless their previous passport was issued prior to 2005 and it has since been reported as lost, stolen or damaged.
 All other passport renewal applications will continue to simply require that the applicant submit their previous passport for cancellation.

 What age counts as a child for passport purposes?